-GA AAMP monitors for $PM{2.5}$ on a continuous basis with three different methods.
+GA AAMP monitors for PM{2.5} on a continuous basis with three different methods.
 One method is the beta attenuation method (BAM-1020).
-The MetOne BAM-1020 is adapted from PM{10} service to $PM{2.5}$ service by use of an inline BGI "Sharp Cut Cyclone".
+The MetOne BAM-1020 is adapted from PM10 service to PM{2.5} service by use of an inline BGI "Sharp Cut Cyclone".
 The inlet is designed to cut out particles that are larger than 2.5 microns in size.
 The beta rays are attenuated as they collide with particles collected on filter tape.
 The decrease in signal detected by the scintillation counter is inversely proportional to the mass loading on the filter tape.
 The pump turns on at the beginning of the hour and runs for 50 minutes.
-During the last 10 minutes of the hour, the pump is turned off while the tape transport operates, and the final mass reading is collected and selftests are performed.
-The sampling method for the BAM type of continuous $PM{2.5}$ monitor was approved as Federal Equivalent Method (FEM) in Notices of the Federal Register/Vol.73; No.49 dated March 12, 2008 when used with a "Very Sharp Cut Cyclone" (VSCC).
-GA AAMP operates the continuous BAM as an FEM with a VSCC at the Albany-Turner Elementary site (13-095-0007) as of January 1, 2013, and the $PM{2.5}$ data collected with this sampler is used for making attainment decisions relative to the NAAQS.
-This $PM{2.5}$ sampler is used as a collocated quality assurance monitor at this site.
-For the remaining BAM $PM{2.5}$ samplers, GA AAMP has not configured the monitors as FEMs, and the samplers are used for the Air Quality Index (AQI) and informational purposes.
+During the last 10 minutes of the hour, the pump is turned off while the tape transport operates, and the final mass reading is collected and self-tests are performed.
+The sampling method for the BAM type of continuous PM{2.5} monitor was approved as Federal Equivalent Method (FEM) in Notices of the Federal Register/Vol.73; No.49 dated March 12, 2008 when used with a "Very Sharp Cut Cyclone" (VSCC).
+For the current network, GA AAMP has not configured the monitors as FEMs, and the samplers are used for the Air Quality Index (AQI) and informational purposes.

-Another $PM{2.5}$ continuous collection method utilized by GA AAMP is the Teledyne T640, which is an optical aerosol spectrometer that converts optical measurements to mass measurements by determining sampled particle size via scattered light using 90° white-light scattering with polychromatic LED.
+Another PM{2.5} continuous collection method utilized by GA AAMP is the Teledyne T640, which is an optical aerosol spectrometer that converts optical measurements to mass measurements by determining sampled particle size via scattered light using 90° white-light scattering with polychromatic LED.
 The inlet used for the T640 samples at 5.0 liters per minute (LPM).
 The Aerosol Sample Conditioner (ASC) removes the volatile components (mainly water) of the aerosol to avoid false particle size.
 The internal vacuum pump is controlled by a pulse-width modulation (PWM) feedback control for consistently accurate flow to the sensor.
 The external vacuum pump is controlled by an ambient and pressure compensated mass flow controller in combination with a pneumatic valve for consistently accurate flow.
 The Teledyne T640 is officially designated as an US EPA Federal Equivalent Method (FEM) (EQPM-0516-236 and EQPM-0516-238) (81 FR 45285), and used for making attainment decisions relative to the PM{2.5} NAAQS.
-Starting in January 2019, GA AAMP may begin to shut down PM{2.5} FRMs (filter based) monitors where collocated with the continuous PM{2.5} FEM Teledyne T640 monitors, depending on how well the monitoring data correlates.
+As of November 2018, GA AAMP began to shut down PM{2.5} FRMs (filter based) monitors where collocated with the continuous PM{2.5} FEM Teledyne T640 monitors, depending federal siting requirements.

 The other locations where GA AAMP samples PM{2.5} on a continuous basis, the Thermo Scientific tapered element oscillating microbalance (TEOM) Series 1400/1400a monitors is used.
 These monitors use an inline PM{2.5} cyclone for particle size selection and an inline Sample Equilibration System (SES), which uses a diffusion drying technique to minimize water vapor interference with the particle mass measurement.
 The instrument oscillates the sample filter on a microbalance continuously while particles are collected from ambient air.
 By measuring the change in the oscillation frequency, the change in filter mass can be determined.
 The sampling method for the TEOM type of continuous PM{2.5} monitor was approved as Federal Equivalent Method (FEM) in Notices of the Federal Register/Vol.74; page 28696 dated June 17, 2009 when used with a "Filter Dynamics Measurement System (FDMS)".
 The FDMS component estimates and adjusts for the volatile component of the mass.
 Currently, the TEOMs in the ambient air monitoring network are not configured to sample as FEMs.
-Therefore, data collected from the TEOM samplers cannot be used for making attainment decisions relative to the NAAQS.
+Therefore, data collected from the TEOM samplers cannot be used for making attainment decisions relative to the NAAOS.